peterthehan/discord-audit-log-bot/README.md

 }
 ```

-> `clientMap` denotes the active clients the user is connected to.
+- `clientMap` denotes the active clients the user is connected to.
 This displays in the log embed's footer.

-> `colors` are used to color code log embeds by the action taken.
+- `colors` are used to color code log embeds by the action taken.

-> Message edits or deletions that occur in less time than the `editTimeThreshold` or `deleteTimeThreshold` (in seconds), respectively, will not be logged.
+- Message edits or deletions that occur in less time than the `editTimeThreshold` or `deleteTimeThreshold` (in seconds), respectively, will not be logged.

-> `logChannelId` is the channel the bot logs messages into.
+- `logChannelId` is the channel the bot logs messages into.

-> `ignoreChannelIds` tells the bot to not log messages from the listed channels (e.g. hidden admin-only channels, read-only information channels, etc).
+- `ignoreChannelIds` tells the bot to not log messages from the listed channels (e.g. hidden admin-only channels, read-only information channels, etc).

+4. `npm start` to run the bot.

 Visit for more help or information!